The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Explanatory notes

-Revisions to the Australian Bureau of Statistics’ (ABS) national accounts data have an impact on the STSA.
+Revisions to the ABS National Accounts data have an impact on the STSA.
 The ABS makes periodical revisions to reflect changes in the economy, in line with international best practice.
-ABS has embarked upon updating input-output relationships based on the latest available supply-use tables, which in this case refer to year 2020-21 which reflect in revision of some benchmark ratios and some imputed ratios for the indicators which were not available.
+ABS has embarked upon updating input-output relationships based on the latest available supply-use tables, which in this case refer to year 2021-22 which reflect in revision of some benchmark ratios and some imputed ratios for the indicators which were not available.

 Regional expenditure data from TRA surveys are widely used in deriving proportions for disaggregating National TSA data across jurisdictions and across visitor types.
-These data are sourced from the International Visitor Survey (IVS) and National Visitor Survey (NVS), year ending June 2023.
+These data are sourced from the International Visitor Survey (IVS) and National Visitor Survey (NVS), for year ending June 2017 to year ending June 2024.

 Methodology